armandmcqueen/tf-tp-hvd-dlami/README.md

 This distirbuted training setup relies on implicit SSH communication among the nodes.
 To setup such implcit SSH communication, the Master node relies on [SSH forwarding agent](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/) and this configuration is done as part of creating the AWS CloudFormation stack.

 Also, as part of creating the stack, an EFS file-system is automatically created and mounted on all nodes.
-You may reuse an existing EFS file system without any existing mount-points instead of creating a new instance.
+You may reuse an existing EFS file system free of any existing mount-points, instead of having the CloudFormation stack create a new EFS file-system.
 See variables defined in deeplearning-cfn-stack.sh shell script on how to re-use an existing EFS file-system.

 #### OS and Framework Versions